 Texas Prohibited Consensual Sexual Activity Laws

-The following table lists the main provisions of Texas prohibited consensual sexual activity laws.
+The following table lists the main provisions of Texas prohibited consensual sexual activity laws, while additional background information follows.
 See FindLaw's Sex Crimes section for more information.

 |Sodomy Laws Applicable to||Same sex (law found unconstitutional)